 Key information regarding the basics of copyright protection and how long it lasts.

-Deals with copying and dissemination of the work, including
+These deal with copying and dissemination of works, and are the exclusive rights to:

-Duration of copyright may depend upon whether a work is published or unpublished or whether the creator is known/unknown.
+Duration of copyright may depend upon whether a work is published or unpublished, and whether the identity of the creator is known/unknown.

 This table outlines the duration of copyright protection for a variety of material types in the UK.
 The length of protection may vary in other countries.
 Once works are out of copyright they enter the public domain and are available to reuse.

 |Type of material

 If several authors, 70 years following death of last surviving author

 |50 years from date of recording, or 70 years from date of publication